The Welcome Mat

 Welcome.

-But, most importantly, if you read something here you think is wrong, challenge me, or others on itโrespectfully.
-I'm more than happy to have my worldview updated, revised, or otherwise corrected.
+But, most importantly, if you read something here you believe is wrong, challenge me, or others on it—respectfully.
+I'm only too happy to have my worldview updated, revised, or otherwise corrected.

 But I thank you for doing so.